Psychoanalysis: Oedipus rising

-Illustration of how three autarkic hunter-gatherer hordes began to form a political inter-group organization already at the early Neolithic period.
-According to K. Schmidt, this kind of united labour was necessary to erect monuments like those at Göbekli Tepe (cf. C. Renfrew).
-The same precondition (several united working groups) he sees with regard to the onset of agriculture in Mesopotamia.
-This links to Eden as that mythical Garden, where, is said, the gods had created the first human couples to pacify an internal political conflict (cf. Atra-Hasis).

 Freud attached great importance to coherence of his structural model.
 The metapsychological specification of the functions and interlocking of the three instances was intended to ensure the full connectivity of this 'psychic apparatus' with biological sciences, in particular Darwin's theory of evolution of species, including mankind with his natural behavior, thinking ability and technological creativity.
 Such a model of health is indispensable for the diagnostic process (sickness can only be realized as a deviation from the optimal cooperation of all mental-organic functions), but Freud had to be modest.
 He came to the conclusion that he had to leave his metapsychological-based model of the soul in the unfinished state of a torso because – as he stated one last time in Moses and Monotheism – there was no well-founded primate research in the first half of 20th century.
-Without knowledge of the instinctively formed group structure of our genetically closest relatives in animal kingdom (instead of Freud's single 'super-strong primal father', they show highly social male teams, but despite their remarkable intelligence still no ability to form political inter-group organizations), his thesis of the Darwinian primordial horde as presented for discussion in Totem and Taboo cannot be tested and, where necessary, replaced by a realistic model.